Elizabeth Olsen: Personal life

 Olsen has credited Diane Keaton as a primary influence, both in her acting and personal life.
-Keaton has helped Olsen learn to be "the kind of woman I wanted to be, because I hadn't seen the woman I felt connected to in films.
-I was like, I’m not the sexy one, I’m not the nerd, I don't know where I fit."
+Keaton helped Olsen learn to be "the kind of woman I wanted to be, because I hadn't seen the woman I felt connected to in films.
+I was like, I'm not the sexy one, I'm not the nerd, I don't know where I fit."
 Her older sisters, Mary-Kate and Ashley, have also influenced her and given her career advice, though at one point Olsen considered changing her name to her middle name, Chase, to distance herself from her sisters, as she wanted to be noticed for her talent and not solely for being their sister.